clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f117483d-65cb-464e-828a-486c8a83ac53)

-Joseph Conrad, an extraordinary and significant Polish British literary figure of the late nineteenth and early twentieth century.
-Despite his apparent lack of enthusiasm for studying, Conrad retained a love of Polish Romantic literature and acquired French and the classical languages whilst in Kracow, and this enabled him to engage with both his first career at sea and then his second as a writer.
+Joseph Conrad, an extraordinary and significant Polish British literary figure of the late 19th and early 20th century.
+Despite his lack of enthusiasm for studying, Conrad retained a love of Polish Romantic literature and acquired French and the classical languages whilst in Krakow.
+This enabled him to engage with both his first career at sea and then his second as a writer.

 ## Catherine Ann Crowe (née Stevens) (1790-1872)